jacobclearmetal/TinyMCE-React-PoC/README.md

 This is a PoC of [TinyMCE React](https://www.tiny.cloud/docs/integrations/react/) and a test of:

 - Editor output
-- Integration/Transformation to Components to support existing JSS stack
+- Integration/Transformation of Editor output to React Components to support existing JSS stack

 ## Setup